barneycarroll/mithril-machine-tools/README.md

   opacity: 1;
 }

-.Page.present .Menu {
+/* CSS selectors can qualify effects based on ancestry */ .Page.present .Menu {
   animation: slideIn 600ms ease-in-out;
 }

 .Page.exit    .Menu {
   animation: slideIn 600ms ease-in-out reverse;
+  /*                 ☝😲
+   * There is no à priori requirement to synchronise effects:
+   * Liminal detects all effects triggered by class application
+   * and ensures they have all resolved before proceeding.
+   */
 }

 @keyframes slideIn {